Human polyomavirus 2: Drugs associated with reactivation

 Since immunodeficiency causes this virus to progress to PML, immunosuppressants are contraindicated in those who are infected.

-The boxed warning for the drug rituximab (Rituxan) includes a statement that Human polyomavirus 2 infection resulting in progressive multifocal leukoencephalopathy, and death has been reported in patients treated with the drug.
+The boxed warning for the drug rituximab (Rituxan) includes a statement that human polyomavirus 2 infection resulting in progressive multifocal leukoencephalopathy, and death has been reported in patients treated with the drug.

-The boxed warning for the drug natalizumab (Tysabri) includes a statement that Human polyomavirus 2 resulted in progressive multifocal leukoencephalopathy developing in three patients who received natalizumab in clinical trials.
+The boxed warning for the drug natalizumab (Tysabri) includes a statement that human polyomavirus 2 resulted in progressive multifocal leukoencephalopathy developing in three patients who received natalizumab in clinical trials.
 This is now one of the most common causes of PML.

 The boxed warning had been included for the drugs Tecfidera and Gilenya, both of which have had incidences of PML resulting in death.

-The boxed warning was added on February 19, 2009, for the drug efalizumab (Raptiva) includes a statement that Human polyomavirus 2, resulting in progressive multifocal leukoencephalopathy, developed in three patients who received efalizumab in clinical trials.
+The boxed warning added on February 19, 2009, for the drug efalizumab (Raptiva) includes a statement that human polyomavirus 2, resulting in progressive multifocal leukoencephalopathy, developed in three patients who received efalizumab in clinical trials.
 The drug was pulled off the U.S. market because of the association with PML on April 10, 2009.

 A boxed warning for brentuximab vedotin (Adcetris) was issued by the FDA on January 13, 2011 after two cases of PML were reported, bringing the total number of associated cases to three.

-Human Migration Patterns
+Human migration patterns

 It has been observed that several region-specific subtypes of this virus occur in different populations.
 Based on this observation, the subtypes of this virus have now been used to study human migration patterns.
 Currently more than 30 genotypes of this virus are known.